jainachin/AutoCPS2020/index.md

 ## Call for Paper ([flyer](https://docs.google.com/document/d/13_0jvJ3FVUSbT5RceXO1I09fZmowhDFULRfL8O9ND38){:target="_blank"})

-The Workshop on Autonomous Cyber-Physical Systems (Autonomous CPS) at the [CPS-IoT Week 2020](https://www.cse.unsw.edu.au/~cpsiot/cpsweek2020/index.html){:target="_blank"} seeks to bring together researchers to create solutions for the development of autonomous cyber-physical systems that can continually learn while being deployed in real physical and human  environments.
+The Workshop on Autonomy in Cyber-Physical Systems at the [CPS-IoT Week 2020](https://www.cse.unsw.edu.au/~cpsiot/cpsweek2020/index.html){:target="_blank"} seeks to bring together researchers to create solutions for the development of autonomous cyber-physical systems that can continually learn while being deployed in real physical and human  environments.
 As CPS applications are typically safety-critical, we seek contributions that address safety and reliability concerns.
 As a goal of the workshop is to build a community of CPS researchers who are interested in frameworks, algorithms, tools, platforms, and testbeds for the development of autonomous cyber-physical systems, we seek contributions across disciplines - continual learning, reinforcement learning, control, human-machine interaction, safety, reliability, and verification.
 The workshop in particular encouraged submissions that propose and explore new ideas as opposed to incremental research on established ideas.

 #### Topics of interest